• Search

 Thai tea can be made in two ways:

-1. From a pre-made tea mix which includes the coloring and the spices mixed in with the black tea.
+1. From a pre-made tea mixture which includes the coloring and the spices mixed in with the black tea.
 I used Pantai tea mix, but I’ve also heard great things about Number One Brand tea mix.

 2. Or from simple, plain, strong black tea.
 Either loose leaf tea leaves (that are strained after steeping) or tea bags.
 Both work.